Sangiovese: Wines

 A Rosso di Montalcino made from 100% Sangiovese in the Brunello di Montalcino region.

 Wines made from Sangiovese tend to exhibit the grape's naturally high acidity as well as moderate to high tannin content and light color.
 Blending can have a pronounced effect on enhancing or tempering the wine's quality.
 The dominant nature of Cabernet can sometimes have a disproportionate influence on the wine, even overwhelming Sangiovese character with black cherry, black currant, mulberry and plum fruit.
 Even percentages as low as 4 to 5% of Cabernet Sauvignon can overwhelm the Sangiovese if the fruit quality is not high.
 As the wine ages, some of these Cabernet dominant flavours can soften and reveal more Sangiovese character.
+Although primarily a red wine grape, Sangiovese is occasionally vinified as a white wine (blanc de noirs) by pressing the grapes immediately and separating the juice from the skins to prevent color extraction.
+Examples of this style, often labeled as "Sangiovese Bianco", are produced by Tuscan estates such as Poggio al Sole.

 Different regions will impart varietal character on the wine with Tuscan Sangiovese having a distinctive bitter-sweet component of cherry, violets and tea.
 In their youth, Tuscan Sangiovese can have tomato-savoriness to it that enhances its herbal component.
 Californian examples tend to have more bright, red fruit flavours with some Zinfandel-like spice or darker fruits depending on the proportion of Cabernet blended in.
 Argentine examples showing a hybrid between the Tuscan and California Sangiovese with juicy red fruit wines that end on a bitter cherry note.

 Sangiovese based wines have the potential to age but the vast majority of Sangiovese wines are intended to be consumed relatively early in their lives.
 The wines with the longest aging potential are the Super Tuscans and Brunello di Montalcino wines that can age for upwards of 20 years in ideal vintages.
 These premium examples may need 5 to 10 years to develop before they drink well.
 The potentially lighter Vino Nobile di Montepulciano, Carmignano and Rosso di Montalcino tend to open earlier (around 5 years of age) but have a shorter life span of 8 to 10 years.
 The aging potential of Chianti is highly variable, depending on the producer, vintage and sub-zone of the Chianti region it is produced in.
 Basic Chianti is meant to be consumed within 3 to 4 years after vintage while top examples of Chianti Classico Riserva can last for upwards of 15 years.
 New World Sangiovese has so far, shown a relatively short window of drinkability with most examples best consumed with 3 to 4 years after harvest with some basic examples of Argentine Sangiovese having the potential to only improve for a year after bottling.